 To illustrate the potent power of the Social Collective, let me give you an example from my own life, and how it radically changed this year.

-It was only a few years ago that I started first questioning the Christian religion, in 2010.
+I first started questioning the Christian religion in 2010.
 That year was one of hell fire and brimstone sermons about the fate of the world and its eternal damnation.
 These thoughts filled me with great anxiety and sorrow: that everyone I saw on the street would most definitely suffer in hell for all eternity.
 But it was this topic that began the fall of my membership with the Christian Social Collective.
 As my belief started to wane, and more and more questions arose, I hit the downhill slide in 2011.
 This was the year that changed my life forever, the year I met Sol, who has an amazing propensity to make people question themselves.
 A year and 2 months later – I left my religion and moved away from my parents.
-This of course, was at the climax of months of serious talks, accusations, confusion, suspicion, paranoia and grief.
+This of course, was at the climax of months of serious talks, accusations, confusion, suspicion, paranoia, and grief.

 Up until this day I haven’t spoken to my parents or siblings face to face.
 I have been ridden off as the heathen fool of the family, and the self obsessed-renouncer of “the truth”.
 Although I do get a few words out of my father through text and email, my mother is like an automaton.
 She talks to me through bible passages.
 And this is all thanks to religion, one of the biggest Social Collectives.

 As we can see, people invest a lot of faith, trust, ego and self esteem into Social Collectives.
 A patriotic person may have a lot of confidence, pride and self-worth invested in their country, but they are the same people who drive ostracism, racism and wars.
 They are the same cogs in the Social Collective wheel that support the idea of “our country is better than yours.
 Our country is innocent and your’s is to blame”, or the barking bumper-stickers that proclaim “get back to your own country!”